ChenmienTan/chenmientan.github.io/_pages/about.md

   - /about.html
 ---

-I am an engineer in Alibaba Group.
+I am a researcher in Alibaba Group.
 I obtained M.Res. in Informatics at the University of Edinburgh under the supervision of prof. [Shay Cohen](https://homepages.inf.ed.ac.uk/scohen/).
 Prior to that, I interned at the Hong Kong University of Science and Technology under the supervision of Dr. [Jie Fu](https://bigaidream.github.io/).
 I am interested in teaching agents to reason and plan by reinforcement learning.